 An overview of the principles of creativity in art, music and drama, the techniques utilized in integrating creative arts in the general curriculum areas of early childhood, the facilitation of the development of sensitivity and perception and the communication of ideas and feelings.
-Prerequisite: TEP Block 2 courses or permission.
+Prerequisite: TEP Block 2 courses or permission or CYD major in junior or senior year.
 Prerequisite or co-requisite: other TEP Block 3 courses.
 (Fall)